Machine Learning

 It can't predict unlimited range value.

-So we can use limited range value as prediction target.
+We can use limited range value for prediction target.

 Assume x is separated value and use difference between y of t and t-1.